Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

 The main colours chosen for the site are hot pink and charcoal grey.

-The Belles singout outfit consists of a fleece jacket in a similar colour to that used in the site.
-As the hot pink is a bright and modern colour, I have paired it with the classic dark grey shown in the text boxes.
+The Belles singout outfit consists of a fleece jacket in a similar colour to that used on the site.
+As the hot pink is a bright and modern colour, I have paired it with the classic dark grey of the header, footer and text boxes.
 As well as being aesthetically pleasing and easy to read with a good contrast, the combination of modern and classic also mirrors the Belles' performance style.
+The body of the site has a very pale grey/pink background colour.
+This ties the two main colours together as well as making the site more comfortable to navigate.

 The charcoal grey of the header and footer is also used throughout the body of the site in text boxes.